 The Psi Chi chapter at UAH is highly active.
 Students obtain fundraising experience, attend professional conferences, and participate in community outreach activities throughout the year.
 If you were a member as an undergraduate, you are still a member (for life).
-Graduate students who wish to join Psi Chi should see Dr. Price, the faculty advisor, for more information on membership.
+Graduate students who wish to join Psi Chi should see Dr. Zheng, (dz0007@uah.edu) the faculty advisor, for more information on membership.